The Bavarians ousted their floundering rivals in style, with David Alaba grabbing two goals in a completely dominant performance from the hosts

 The next time Robben was in a scoring position, though, he did play in the Germany international.
 Schweinsteiger played a masterful ball over the top to the 29-year-old, who squared it to Gomez, who finally got his goal.

-After just a few seconds of stoppage time, the referee blew up.
-Schalke slip to ninth, but Bayern march on.
+After just a few seconds of stoppage time, the referee blew the whistle.
+Schalke slips to ninth, but Bayern marches on.